sst/guide/_chapters/cross-stack-references-in-serverless.md

         Name: ${self:custom.stage}-ExtNotePurchasedTopicArn
 ```

 The above is an example from the `serverless.yml` of our `billing-api`.
-We can add a `resources:` section to our `serverless.yml` and the `Outputs:` allows to add CloudFormation exports.
+We can add a `resources:` section to our `serverless.yml` and the `Outputs:` allows us to add CloudFormation exports.

 Just as above we need to name our CloudFormation export.
 We do it using the `Name:` property.
 Here we are prefixing our export name with the stage name (`${self:custom.stage}`) to make it unique across environments.